nards-it/n8n-nodes-appflowy/README.md

 ## Credentials

-_If users need to authenticate with the app/service, provide details here.
-You should include prerequisites (such as signing up with the service), available authentication methods, and how to set them up._

 ### Prerequisites

 This works for both AppFlowy Cloud and self-hosted AppFlowy instances.
 The following describes how to set up the credentials for AppFlowy Cloud: